parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.txt

    You may see errors, but it will still work.

 Q. Google P100 is stuck at 1366x768
-A. I think this may be a limitation of the driver, though normally an unlicensed GRID Virtual Workstation driver allows you to max out at 2560x1600 on the Tesla M60 at least, but I'm not sure about the P100.
+A. You should delete your machine and use the Virtual Workstation variety of the P100 Instance which will allow you to go up to 4K

 Q. What about GPU X or Cloud Server Y - when will they be supported?
-A. That's on you!
+A. That's on you to test the script and describe the errors you see.